You don't manage memory.

 SubagentStart hook extracts task keywords, queries prior work, fetches team decisions, and injects as context prefix.

-23 plasticity mechanisms.
+20 biological mechanisms.
 Zero GPU.

 Every mechanism from computational neuroscience, implemented as pure server-side inference on PostgreSQL.
+No black-box magic — every constant cites a paper.

 WRRF Retrieval Fusion